amrvac/amrvac/doc/getting_started.md

     make -j 4

 This will perform a parallel compilation using 4 cores.
-First, the AMRVAC library is compiled in `$AMRVAC_DIR/lib/` if it is not available already.
+First, the AMRVAC library is compiled in `amrvac/lib/` if it is not available already.
 This is the generic part of AMRVAC that does not depend on your user code.
-Then your user code is also compiled, and a binary called `amrvac` is produced.
+Then your user code is also compiled, and an executable binary file called `amrvac` is produced.

 There are a couple useful commands to know about: